 We will endeavour to operate to a predetermined itinerary.
 However, each route has a selection of lovely stopovers and anchorages and these are chosen by the Ships Master for any particular cruise according to the winds, tides and weather prevailing at the time of the cruise.
 This generally leads to a more enjoyable cruise for all, with the Master choosing the most suitable route for the comfort of all on-board.
 If there is a choice of anchorages available on any given day, the Ships Master will consult with the guests on board as to which to choose.
 The final decision on the cruise itinerary lies with the Ships Master.

-The following day’s daily programme – comprising the intended navigation to be undertaken, any excursion activities, timings as well as other pertinent and interesting information – is posted each evening in the Main Saloon.
+On our standard cruise iteneraries, the following day’s daily programme – comprising the intended navigation to be undertaken, any excursion activity opportunities, timings as well as other pertinent and interesting information – is posted each evening in the Main Saloon.

 Transport to and from your vessel and the shore is often by ships tender as we only occasionally lie alongside (see Going Ashore).
 Clothing suitable for the elements should be worn and if possible this should include waterproof trousers.
+Life jackets must be worn whilst aboard the tender.
 Our crew will assist those with slightly less mobility.